AGutschalk-LAB/AGutschalk-LAB/README.md

 - **Computational Auditory Neuroscience**: Developing models that simulate auditory processing in the brain to better understand perceptual phenomena and inform clinical applications.

 ## Meet the Team
-Our lab is led by a group of dedicated researchers passionate about auditory neuroscience:
+Our lab is led by a group of dedicated researchers passionate about neuroscience:
 - **Prof. Dr. med.
 Alexander Gutschalk** - Principal Investigator
 - **[Laura Dall](https://github.com/lldoll)** - PhD Candidate
 - **[Diptyajit Das](https://github.com/dasdiptyajit)** - PhD Candidate